aguirrealvaro/aguirrealvaro/README.md

 ### To Do:

+- radix dialog on mobile menu
 - review useclient childrens
-- use radix on burger button
 - context menu on logo: home page, copy svg, projects
 - replace rq with server actions